dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score

 - Table below summarizes the benchmark result of the following task using Nvidia A100-PCIE-40GB on CML with Openshift (bare-metal):<br>

 &nbsp;a.
 Time taken to fine-tune different LLM with 10% of `Text-to-SQL` dataset (File size=20.7 MB).<br>
-&nbsp;b.
-Time taken to quantize the fine-tuned (merged with PEFT adapters) model with auto-GPTQ technique.<br>

 | Model     | Fine-Tune Technique | Fine-Tune Duration | Inference Result     |
 | :---      |     :---:           |   ---:             | :---                 |